 Here, it is about being clear on your own values and moral principles and ensuring you remain true to them at all times.

 To truly break down business ethics, it’s important to understand the three basic components that the term can be dissected into.

 The second major meaning behind the term is derived from its close relationship and usage when scandals occur.
-Companies selling goods that were created using child labour or poor working conditions is one such scandalous occurrence which has led to being labelled as poor ethical standards.
-Likewise the exploitation of people because of their colour, creed, sexuality, religion are now considered either illegal or at least poor ethical standards.
+Companies selling goods that were created using child labour or poor working conditions is one such scandalous occurrence that has led to being labelled as poor ethical standards.
+Likewise, the exploitation of people because of their colour, creed, sexuality, and religion is now considered either illegal or at least poor ethical standards.

-Other examples of this, are where a business professes to support one thing, whilst clearly practicing something else.
-Such as businesses that claim to have environmentally friendly products/services/practices, whilst knowingly shipping their waste to other parts of the world to create the mass landfill mountains we now see many living on within places like india and china.
+Other examples of this, are where a business professes to support one thing, whilst clearly practising something else.
+Such as businesses that claim to have environmentally friendly products/services/practices, whilst knowingly shipping their waste to other parts of the world to create the mass landfill mountains we now see many living on within places like India and China.